-Dr. Baker and Dr. Chionchio, in close relation with a restorative
+Dr. Chionchio, in close relation with a restorative

 dentist, help plan and then place implants to replace missing teeth.

-They can also reconstruct bone in places needing bone for implant
+He can also reconstruct bone in places needing bone for implant

 placement and modify gingival (gum) tissue surrounding implants